-The endpoints were generally effective at handling general threats from cyber criminals...
+• The endpoints were generally effective at handling general threats from cyber criminals...

-Most products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-However, three were not completely effective.
+All products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.

-... but targeted attacks caused problems for a couple of the products.
+• ...but targeted attacks caused problems for some products.